Northwest Public Health Leadership Institute

 The Leadership Institute uses a blended curriculum that includes problem-based learning, and is guided by practice-based faculty.
 Leadership Institute scholars from diverse backgrounds come together in three on-site sessions throughout the year.
 In between these sessions, scholars use distance-based methods to continue learning.

-The 2016 program is open to experienced professionals (ideally 5+ years) who are working to improve the public’s health and who wish to build leadership competencies.
+The 2017 program will be open to experienced professionals (ideally 5+ years) who are working to improve the public’s health and who wish to build leadership competencies.
 Maternal and child health (MCH) professionals working with underserved populations or in underserved regions and healthcare providers working in MCH-related fields or in areas connected to MCH or the life course are particularly encouraged to apply.

 Contact Deborah Gardner for additional questions about the program.